 From observation, we begin to sense what is needed.
 The brief emerges as a way of distilling these needs into a set of design requirements.

-Continuous Place-Based Design embraces this reality.
+Unlike traditional design, which aims to fix the brief upfront, continuous place-based design sees the brief as a continuously evolving set of requirements.
+Each intervention in a system changes the system — and with it, the requirements.
+Continuous place-based design embraces this reality.
 The brief evolves over time, but it doesn’t necessarily converge to a single, finalised solution.
-Each iteration is the best response for now, while recognising that every intervention changes the system—and with it, the design brief itself.
+Each iteration is the best response for now, while recognising that every intervention changes the system — and with it, the design brief itself.

 3. Ideas

-The designer’s role is not just to generate ideas, but to facilitate the emergence of ideas from place—to see what is latent, what is already forming, what might be supported.
+The creative phase of the process is deeply influenced by the place itself.
+The designer’s role is not just to generate ideas, but to facilitate the emergence of ideas from place — to see what is latent, what is already forming, what might be supported.
 At the same time, by embedding ourselves in a place, we too become part of its system.
 Our ideas are shaped by this connection, rather than being external impositions.

-4. Make and Test
+4. Make and test

-This is where we intervene—where design moves from thought to action.
+This is where we intervene — where design moves from thought to action.
 We begin making changes to the system.

-Interventions can range from small-scale tests to large-scale changes—though an important principle stands: start small, learn, then scale out.
-Through making, we begin to see how the system responds.
+Interventions can range from running experiments to test ideas, to large-scale changes — though an important principle stands: start small, learn, then scale out.
+Through acting, we begin to see how the system responds.

 For example, in a housing development, instead of building an entire estate at once, we might start with a few houses, observing how the place changes and adapts before expanding further.
-The goal is not to eliminate uncertainty, but to work with the unforeseen consequences of our design decisions—using them as feedback to refine and update the brief.
+The goal is not to eliminate uncertainty, but to work with the unforeseen consequences of our design decisions — using them as feedback to refine and update the brief.

 Back to Observation Again

-Having made our changes to the system, we go back to observation.
-But we are not back where we started: the system we are designing in has changed and we too are changed by that process.
-We become a more integrated part of the system we are designing in, better able to facilitate change that will bring forward thriving in that place.
+Having made our changes to the system, we go back to observation — but we are not back where we started.
+The system has changed, and so have we.
+We become more embedded in the system we are designing with, better able to facilitate change that will bring forward thriving in that place.

 Conclusions